scottcgi/MojoTween/Documentation/Documentation-en.md

   </summary>

   >Creates a TweenAction that shakes the Transform position x/y/z by [amplitude] and [speed].
-  >Note: don't change the isRelative and TweenEase of this TweenAction.
+  >Note: Don't change the isRelative and TweenEase of this TweenAction.
 </details>

 * <details>